mixfont/lens/README.md

 If OCR cannot find a usable word, the script falls back to running inference on the original image and still returns predictions.

+By default, the model will hosted font files on the Mixfont CDN.
+If you want to run inference with your own local font files, you can modify the `font_metadata_mapper.py` file to point to your local font paths instead of the CDN URLs.

 ### Examples